-Following the announcement of the Avista Corporation transaction by Hydro One Limited on July 19, 2017, various ratings organizations undertook a review of the Company's debt ratings.
+Following the announcement of the Avista Corporation transaction on July 19, 2017, various ratings organizations undertook a review of the Company's and Hydro One Inc.'s debt ratings.
 These ratings organizations may take various actions, positive or negative.
 The Company cannot predict what actions rating agencies may take in the future.
 The failure to maintain the Company's current credit ratings could adversely affect the Company's financial condition and results of operations, and a downgrade in the Company's credit ratings could restrict the Company's ability to access debt capital markets and increase the Company's cost of debt.

-On June 20, 2018, Moody's Investors Service (Moody's) downgraded the long-term debt rating for Hydro One to "Baa1" from "A3", and revised its outlook on the Company to stable from negative.
-In addition, Moody's affirmed the existing "Prime-2" short-term debt rating for Hydro One.
-Moody's no longer assigns any probability of extraordinary support from the Province of Ontario (Province) in Hydro One's credit analysis which has led to the downgrade.
+On June 20, 2018, Moody's Investors Service (Moody's) downgraded the long-term debt rating for Hydro One Inc. to "Baa1" from "A3", and revised its outlook on Hydro One Inc. to stable from negative.
+In addition, Moody's affirmed the existing "Prime-2" short-term debt rating for Hydro One Inc. Moody's no longer assigns any probability of extraordinary support from the Province of Ontario (Province) in Hydro One Inc.'s credit analysis which has led to the downgrade.

-On June 15, 2018, S&P Global Ratings (S&P) placed its ratings on the Company on CreditWatch negative reflecting the likelihood of a one-notch downgrade to Hydro One due to Hydro One Limited's Avista Corporation transaction.
-On July 18, 2018, S&P released an update maintaining the CreditWatch negative placement, which continued to reflect the likelihood of a one-notch downgrade in the Company's issuer credit rating of "A" due to Hydro One Limited's Avista Corporation transaction, and also incorporated the possibility that the Company's governance structure could result in an additional one-notch downgrade if S&P concludes that recent developments related to the retirement of the Company's Chief Executive Officer (CEO) and the replacement of the Company's Board of Directors (Board) adversely impact management decision making and fails to promote the interests of all stakeholders.
+On June 15, 2018, S&P Global Ratings (S&P) placed its ratings on the Company and Hydro One Inc. on CreditWatch negative reflecting the likelihood of a one-notch downgrade to both companies due to the Avista Corporation transaction.
+On July 18, 2018, S&P released an update maintaining the CreditWatch negative placement, which continued to reflect the likelihood of a one-notch downgrade in the Company and Hydro One Inc.'s issuer credit rating of "A" due to the Avista Corporation transaction, and also incorporated the possibility that the Company's governance structure could result in an additional one-notch downgrade if S&P concludes that recent developments related to the retirement of the Company's Chief Executive Officer (CEO) and the replacement of the Company's Board of Directors (Board) adversely impact management decision making and fails to promote the interests of all stakeholders.
 See section "Hydro One Board of Directors and Executive Officers" for more information.

-On September 13, 2018, S&P lowered the issue-level rating on Hydro One's senior unsecured debt by one notch to "A-" from "A" and lowered the rating on Hydro One's commercial paper program by one notch to "A-1(low)" from "A-1(mid)" on the Canadian National Scale.
+On September 13, 2018, S&P lowered its issuer credit ratings on the Company to "A-" from "A".
+At the same time, S&P lowered the issue-level rating on Hydro One Inc.'s senior unsecured debt by one notch to "A-" from "A" and lowered the rating on Hydro One Inc.'s commercial paper program by one notch to "A-1(low)" from "A-1(mid)" on the Canadian National Scale.
 All ratings remain on CreditWatch where S&P placed them with negative implications on June 15, 2018.
 The one-notch downgrade reflects S&P's reassessment of Hydro One's management and governance structure, which has weakened following the Province's decision to exert its influence on the Company's compensation structure through legislation, potentially promoting the interests and priorities of one owner above those of other stakeholders.

-The following table presents the Company's credit ratings at September 30, 2018:
+The following tables present the Company's and Hydro One Inc.'s credit ratings at September 30, 2018: